g41797/sputnik/README.md

 type ServerConfiguration any
 ```

-In order to get configuration and provide it to the process, Sputnik uses *Configuration Factory*:
+In order to get configuration and provide it to the process, sputnik uses *Configuration Factory*:
 ```go
 type ConfFactory func() ServerConfiguration
 ```

-This function should be supplied by caller of Sputnik during initialization.
+This function should be supplied by caller of sputnik during initialization.
 We will talk about initialization later.

 ### Server Connection
 ```go
 type ServerConnection any
 ```

-For implementation of connect/disconnect/server health flow, Sputnik uses supplied by caller implementation of following interface:
+For implementation of connect/disconnect/server health flow, sputnik uses supplied by caller implementation of following interface:
 ```go
 type ServerConnector interface {
 	/*